openvaibhav/Smart-File-Organizer/README.md

 A command-line utility designed to automate everyday file management tasks directly from the terminal.

-Smart File Organizer focuses on practical filesystem automation : organizing, categorizing, and restructuring files without relying on graphical interfaces.
+Smart File Organizer focuses on practical filesystem automation: organizing, categorizing, and restructuring files without relying on graphical interfaces.

 Built for developers, power users, and terminal-first workflows.